-Since launch, Apex Legends players have been clamoring for cross-platform play across Xbox One, PS4, and PC.
-Despite being announced as a key feature when the game released, Apex Legends still won’t let you pair up with your friends on different platforms.
-That said, the feature has been on Respawn’s mind for a while, so we’ll likely see it in the future.
-Until then, here’s everything we know about cross-platform play with Apex Legends.
+Since launch, Apex Legends players have been begging for cross-platform play across Xbox One, PS4, and PC.
+Despite being announced as a key feature when the game released, Apex Legends still doesn’t have a full crossplay feature.
+That said, it’s currently running a cross-platform beta, allowing players on Origin, Xbox One, and PS4 to team up in play.
+Before the feature launches fully — hopefully later this year — here’s everything we know about Apex Legends cross-platform support.

 Apex Legends is currently in a cross-platform beta, which started on October 6 with the season 6 Aftermarket Collection Event.
 The trial run is meant to gather player data and work out bugs before the crossplay system, hopefully, launches later this year.
 The system in Apex Legends is simple: Players can team up with others on PC, Xbox One, and PS4 regardless of the platform they’re on.
 The key word here is “can.”

 If you’re leading a party, you can invite players from other platforms to join your party.
 Crossplay is enabled by default, so all you need to do is add your teammate as a friend and invite them to your party.
 If your party consists of only players on consoles, you’ll be placed into a match with other console players.
 If, however, your party has a least one player on PC, your entire party will be placed in a PC match.

 The same is true for matchmaking.
 Cross-platform matchmaking is turned on by default, but PC players and console players are placed into separate queues.
 In the crossplay announcement, Respawn justified this restriction, saying “We want to ensure that keyboard and mouse PC players are not being matched against console players, for reasons that should be obvious.”